-- Need to undertake an audit of all the powers and functions currently performed by varying stakeholders in the District - Need to continually improve the design of the current staffing structures, so as to ensure that all the employees match and are able to perform all the assigned functions.
+- Need to undertake an audit of all the powers and functions currently performed by varying stakeholders in the District - Need to continually engage within the intergovernmental relation Framework and mechanisms in improving the manner in which we perform our functions. - Need to continually improve the design of the current staffing structures, so as to ensure that all the employees match and are able to perform all the assigned functions.